kwingfi24/Pi_in_the_Sky/DOCUMENTATION.md

 ### May 16, 2022
-Kaitlyn - I wrtoe the code for the apex.
-I used this website as a resource to help me get started.
-With it working headless and everything being done, I hope to start soldering this week, but due to the strange schedule this week it may not happen until next week.
+Kaitlyn - I started writing the code for the apex.
+I used this website (https://www.codegrepper.com/code-examples/python/find+whether+a+is+greater+than+b+in+python+) as a resource to help me get started.
+With it working headless and everything being done other than this part, I hope to start soldering this week, but due to the strange schedule this week it may not happen until next week.

-Christian -
+Christian - After testing the weighted flight, the plane flew, but not as well as we would have liked.
+Thinking about redoing the body of the plane, but using the same wings since the shape of those are good.